Cosmic Chatter

 }

-currentInteraction
+currentInteraction Boolean

-if the user is currently interacting with the app or false
+Boolean value that should be true if the user is currently interacting with the app or false if they are not (or this is not an interactive app).

-group
+group String

 String value with a user-provided value.

-id
+id String

 String value with a user-provided value.
-Every Constellation app must have a unique id
+Every Constellation app must have a unique id.

-permissions
+permissions Object

 A dictionary defining how Control Server may command the app.

-audio
+audio Boolean

 A boolean value giving whether Control Server can mute/unmute the app.

-refresh
+refresh Boolean

 A boolean value giving whether Control Server can ask the app to refresh its state.
 The result should be equivilent to pressing refresh in a browser.

-restart
+restart Boolean

 A boolean value giving whether Control Server may ask the app to restart the underlying computer.

-shutdown
+shutdown Boolean

 A boolean value giving whether Control Server may ask the app to shut down the underlying computer.

-sleep
+sleep Boolean

 A boolean value giving whether Control Server may ask the app to put the display to sleep.